ORNL/dasp-stacker/CONTRIBUTING.md

 feel free to fill out an appropriate [issue](https://github.com/ORNL/dasp-stacker/issues/new).

-If you have a question, double check that it's not covered in the function documentation found in the[readme](https://github.com/ORNL/dasp-stacker/blob/main/README.md)
+If you have a question, double check that it's not covered in the function documentation found in the [readme](https://github.com/ORNL/dasp-stacker/blob/main/README.md)

 The notebooks in the [examples](https://github.com/ORNL/dasp-stacker/tree/main/examples) directory show the intended use of the functionality provided by the library.